AppDaemon/appdaemon/README.md

 $
 ```

 AppDaemon should correctly figure out where the file is to convert form your existing configuration.
-After conversion, the new YAML file will be used in preference to the old ini file, which can then be converted.
+After conversion, the new YAML file will be used in preference to the old ini file, which can then be removed if desired.

-Note: anylines in the ini file that are commented out, whether actual comments of lines that are not active, will not be converted.
+Note: any lines in the ini file that are commented out, whether actual comments of lines that are not active, will not be converted.
 Note 2: Docker users will unfortunately need to perform the conversion manually.

 ## Configuring the Dashboard

-Configuratiopn of the dashboard component (HADashboard) is described separately in the [Dashboard doc](DASHBOARD.md)
+Configuration of the dashboard component (HADashboard) is described separately in the [Dashboard doc](DASHBOARD.md)

 ## Docker